Frequently Asked Questions

 This is dependent on how much cycling you do currently.
 We will provide you with a training plan and comprehensive training advice to ensure you are in the best possible shape in May.

 Is there an age limit?

-Riders must be aged 16 years or above on 18 May 2013 to be allowed to enter MITIE London Revolution.
+Riders must be aged 16 years or above on the 16th May 2014 to be allowed to enter Mitie London Revolution.
 Riders under the age of 18 years must be accompanied by a parent or guardian for insurance reasons.